TikhonJelvis/RL-book/book/chapter12/chapter12.md

 In the financial trading industry, it has traditionally not been a common practice to explicitly view the American Options Pricing problem as an MDP.
 Specialized algorithms have been developed to price American Options.
 We now provide a quick overview of the common practice in pricing American Options in the financial trading industry.
 Firstly, we should note that the price of some American Options is equal to the price of the corresponding European Option, for which we have a closed-form solution under the assumption of a lognormal process for the underlying—this is the case for a plain-vanilla American call option whose price (as we proved in Chapter [-@sec:derivatives-pricing-chapter]) is equal to the price of a plain-vanilla European call option.
 However, this is not the case for a plain-vanilla American put option.
 Secondly, we should note that if the payoff of an American option is dependent on only the current price of the underlying (and not on the past prices of the underlying)—in which case, we say that the option payoff is not "history-dependent"—and if the dimension of the state space is not large, then we can do a simple backward induction on a binomial tree (as we showed in Chapter [-@sec:derivatives-pricing-chapter]).
 In practice, a more detailed data structure such as a [trinomial tree](https://en.wikipedia.org/wiki/Trinomial_tree) or a lattice is often used for more accurate backward-induction calculations.
 However, if the payoff is history-dependent (i.e., payoff depends on past prices of the underlying) or if the payoff depends on the prices of several underlying assets, then the state space is too large for backward induction to handle.
 In such cases, the standard approach in the financial trading industry is to use the [Longstaff-Schwartz pricing algorithm](https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf) [@LongstaffSchwartz2001].
 We won't cover the Longstaff-Schwartz pricing algorithm in detail in this book—it suffices to share here that the Longstaff-Schwartz pricing algorithm combines 3 ideas:

 * The Pricing is based on a set of sampling traces of the underlying prices.
-* Function approximation of the continuation value for in-the-money states
+* Function approximation of the continuation value for in-the-money states.
-* Backward-recursive determination of early exercise states
+* Backward-recursive determination of early exercise states.

 The goal of this section is to explain how to price American Options with Reinforcement Learning, as an alternative to the Longstaff-Schwartz algorithm.